 Traditionally, Chokhor Düchen is celebrated on the fourth day of the sixth Tibetan lunar month.
-This year, Chokhor Düchen takes place on Monday the 16th of July, 2018.
-In 2019, the festival takes place on the 6th of July.
+This year, Chokhor Düchen takes place on the 18th of March.

 “As a Buddha Multiplying Day, karmic results of actions are multiplied one hundred million times.
 This amazing result is sourced by Lama Zopa Rinpoche to the vinaya text, “Treasure of Quotations and Logic””.